clubby789/homestuck-downloader/README.md

 # Homestuck Downloader
 A python program to download the webcomic homestuck.

+REQUIRED MODULES:
+- bs4
+- requests

+Run pip install bs4,requests
+to install

-Just clone the repo and run HomestuckDL.py
+Then clone the repo and run HomestuckDL.py